Which place is cheaper, Nashville or Charleston?

 The autumn attracts plenty of travelers to both Charleston and Nashville.
 Many travelers come to Charleston for the shopping scene, the music scene, and the natural beauty of the area.
 Furthermore, many visitors come to Nashville in the autumn for the city's sights and attractions, the shopping scene, and the music scene.

 In October, Charleston is generally a little warmer than Nashville.
-Temperatures in Charleston average around 67°F (19°C), and Nashville stays around 62°F (17°C).
+Daily temperatures in Charleston average around 67°F (19°C), and Nashville fluctuates around 62°F (17°C).

 In October, Charleston usually receives more rain than Nashville.
-At this time of the year, Charleston gets 2.9 inches (74 mm) of rain, while Nashville receives 2.6 inches (67 mm) of rain.
+Charleston gets 2.9 inches (74 mm) of rain, while Nashville receives 2.6 inches (67 mm) of rain each month for the autumn.

 The winter brings many poeple to Charleston as well as Nashville.
 Many visitors come to Charleston in the winter for the museums, the Christmas ambience, the shopping scene, and the cuisine.
 Additionally, most visitors come to Nashville for the museums, the Christmas ambience, the shopping scene, and the cuisine during these months.

 Nashville can be very cold during winter.
 Charleston is much warmer than Nashville in the winter.
-The temperature in Charleston is usually 47°F (9°C) in January, and Nashville stays around 38°F (4°C).
+The daily temperature in Charleston averages around 47°F (9°C) in January, and Nashville fluctuates around 38°F (4°C).

 In the winter, Charleston often gets more sunshine than Nashville.
 Charleston gets 188 hours of sunny skies this time of year, while Nashville receives 134 hours of full sun.